Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heating and cooling of the solar outer atmosphere

-This shows that for coronal loops as a whole, conduction tends to be somewhat more important than radiation in their response to energy input fluctuations, but that both need to be involved in modeling. \activity{Use Eq.~(\ref{eq:rtv}) to estimate typical volumetric heating rates for a coronal region over 'quiet Sun' ({\em i.e.,} outside of active regions; with coronal field strengths of order 20\,G, loop-top temperatures of $\approx 1$\,MK, and loop half lengths $L\sim 4\,10^9$\,cm) and for an active (sunspot-bearing) region (with coronal field strengths of order 200\,G, loop-top temperatures of $\approx 3$\,MK, and loop half lengths $L\sim 15\,10^9$\,cm).
-Compare these to the thermal energies also estimated from Eq.~(\ref{eq:rtv}) and also compare plasma to field pressures ({\em i.e.,} , compute values of plasma-$\beta$).}
+This shows that for coronal loops as a whole, conduction tends to be somewhat more important than radiation in their response to energy input fluctuations, but that both need to be involved in modeling. \sactivity{$\circledS$ {\em Show:} (a) Use Eq.~(\ref{eq:rtv}) to estimate typical volumetric heating rates $\epsilon_{\rm heat}$ for a coronal region over 'quiet Sun' ({\em i.e.,} outside of active regions; with coronal field strengths of order 5\,G, loop-top temperatures of $\approx 1$\,MK, and loop half lengths $L\sim 4\,10^9$\,cm) and for an active (sunspot-bearing) region (with coronal field strengths of order 100\,G, loop-top temperatures of $\approx 3$\,MK, and loop half lengths $L\sim 15\,10^9$\,cm). (b) Compare these to the thermal energy densities of the gas based on densities estimated from Eq.~(\ref{eq:rtv}) with the above loop properties. (c) Also compute the ion gyro-radius, the ion sound speed, the loop crossing time, and the ratio of the plasma pressure to the magnetic field pressure ({\em i.e.,} compute values of plasma-$\beta$ (Eq.~\ref{eq:betadef})). (d) Are these numbers consistent with the concept of an isolated, field-dominated loop with an atmosphere is (near-)hydrostatic equilibrium? \mylabel{act:loopprop} \solution{loopprop}}